jessicalhuang/python_focus_group/README.md

 lists.py: A Python script that introduces lists and some list functions ranges.py: A Python script that introduces how to use the range function
 session_08_extra: A Python script in which I practice making lists and tuples and using range

+## Session_09
+dictionaries.py: A Python script that introduces dictionaries set_types.py: A Python script that introduces sets and frozen sets booleans.py: A Python script that introduces booleans
+session_09_extra: A Python script in which I practice concepts in Session_09